 • Chateau de Castelnaud: Cross the river and meet Château de Castelnaud, Beynac’s mighty rival!
 The artillery tower and astounding collection of weapons at the castle fascinates visitors and put even the most powerful fortresses to shame.

-The position at the confluence of Dordogne and Céou, facing the rival French castle of Beynac, is why the powerful English commissioned Castelnaud’s castle in the Middle Ages.
+The position at the confluence of Dordogne and Céou, facing the rival French castle of Beynac, is why the powerful English where always after Castelnaud’s castle in the Middle Ages.
 This fort is truly magnificent and will transports you back in time.

 • Château des Milandes: is a 15th century masterpiece not to be missed!
 Known for being the former home of songbird Josephine Baker (1906-1975).
 Josephine bought the property in 1947 and renovated and managed to improve it extensively.
 This is also how Josephine Baker ended up in debt.